-The OFT addressed arguments relating to the alleged efficiencies of resale price maintenance in UOP Limited / UKae Limited / Thermoseal Supplies Ltd / Double Quick Supplyline Ltd / Double Glazing Supplies Ltd (a case involving an arrangement to fix the minimum resale price for desiccant (used in double glazing) manufactured by UOP).
-The OFT stated that it was 'extremely hard, if not impossible' to see how the fixing of prices for UOP desiccant would contribute to an improvement in the production of goods, or allow consumers a fair share of the resulting benefit, because consumers were deprived of discounts and obliged to pay more.
-In addition, the OFT recently published a research paper 'An evaluation of the impact upon productivity of ending of resale price maintenance on books'.
+The OFT addressed arguments relating to the alleged efficiencies of resale price maintenance in its decision of 8 November 2004 in UOP Limited / UKae Limited / Thermoseal Supplies Ltd / Double Quick Supplyline Ltd / Double Glazing Supplies Ltd (a case involving an arrangement to fix the minimum resale price for desiccant (used in double glazing)).
+The OFT stated that it was 'extremely hard, if not impossible' to see how the fixing of prices for UOP desiccant would contribute to an improvement in the production of goods, or allow consumers a fair share of the resulting benefit, because consumers were deprived of discounts and obliged to pay higher prices.
+In addition, on 4 March 2008, the OFT published a research paper 'An evaluation of the impact upon productivity of ending of resale price maintenance on books'.
 The OFT summarised its findings as follows:

-...the ending of the RPM led to new entry from supermarkets and internet sellers resulted in a positive contribution to the industry productivity, with industry productivity increasing by as much as one third between 2001 and 2005.
+[...] the ending of the RPM led to new entry from supermarkets and internet sellers [which] resulted in a positive contribution to the industry productivity, with industry productivity increasing by as much as one third between 2001 and 2005.
 So far, new entry has not stimulated an increase in the productivity of existing bricks and mortar retailers.
 On the contrary, they have suffered negative productivity changes due to their inability to downsize and consolidate in line with declining output.
 This may be expected to change over time.